databricks/databricks-cli/README.rst

 - ``databricks configure`` (enter hostname/username/password at prompt)
 - ``databricks configure --token`` (enter hostname/auth-token at prompt)

 Then you're all set to go!
-Try a quick test like ``databricks workspace ls`` to verify that your authentication info is working.
+To test that your authentication information is working, try a quick test like ``databricks workspace ls``.

 Known Issues
 ---------------